 Mo displays a passion verging on unhealthy when it comes to the Eurovision Song Contest and will happily discuss the waning value of a key change.

 A series of short stories and other writing featured in his first compilation—This is (not) America.
 Some parts of which are confusingly set in America … and a version of the afterlife that most certainly isn’t.
 ‘About Time’ was featured in a BBC America compilation of stories.
 In 2018, Mo published ‘Five Gold Rings‘ a collection of new short stories with a seasonal feel.

 Now and then, Mo remembers to send news about his upcoming work, vouchers to get money off his existing ones and links to a range of free or discounted books by other writers.
 Why wouldn’t you want this?
 Plus, he’s giving away an ebook of ‘The Armchair Bride’ to everyone who joins the list.

-Mo Fanning lives in Brighton with his husband and a Labrador named Ernie.
+Mo Fanning now lives in the arsehole of nowhere with his husband and a Labrador named Ernie.

 “Fanning’s prose and dialogue are crisp, brisk, and incisive, and the characterization is strong…”